Islandora/documentation/docs/installation/install-a-demo.md

 Wait for Install
 --------------------------------------------------------------
-Demo still needs to install and configure `Drupal`, which may take upwards of _10-15 minutes_.
+After deploying the stack has completed, the demo still needs to install and configure `Drupal`, which may take upwards of _10-15 minutes_.
 You can check on the install process by doing the following.